-To the Parent: OLLOWING INFORMATION IS NECESSARY FOR ANY STUD MENT IN SCHOOL.
+To the e Parent: OLLOWING INFORMATION IS NECESSARY FOR ANY STUDENT MENT IN SCHOOL.
 ALL SPACES MUST BE COMPLETED.
-ENT TO USE PRESCRIBED MEDICATIONS OR TO RECEIVE Name of Student Address Schoo Grade A. I am requesting permission for my child named abov e to: (Check all that apply) use or receive prescribed medication receive prescribed treatment ny presence or that of an authorized staff member in accordance with the Doctor's prescription. ny presence or that or an authorized stair member in В. I will assume responsibility for safe delivery of the med dication to school.
-C. I will notify the school immediately if there is any char treatment. nge in the use of the medication or the prescribed D. I release and agree to hold the Board of Education, its liability foreseeable or unforeseeable for damages or i authorization.
+IT TO USE PRESCRIBED MEDICATIONS OR TO RECEIVE Name of Student Address Schoo Grade A. I am requesting permission for my child named above to: (Check all that apply) use or receive prescribed medication receive prescribed treatment self-administer prescribed medication(s) in my presence or that of an authorized staff member in accordance with the Doctor's prescription. В. I will assume responsibility for safe delivery of the medic ration to school.
+C. I will notify the school immediately if there is any chang treatment. e in the use of the medication or the prescribed D. I release and agree to hold the Board of Education, its of liability foreseeable or unforeseeable for damages or injauthorization.
 Signat ure of Parent Date Home Telephone Work Telephone